SEARCH

 • The height of the pond makes it very easy to access the pond filter pump for regular maintenance.

-• It’s very easy to weed the surrounding flower beds.
+• It’s easy to maintain the plants.

 • You are much less likely to fall in.
 I tell you this as the person who has fallen into the in-ground pond.
 Twice.